 The East Rampart is the most popular climbing area at Devil's Lake.
 It is a quarter-mile long cliff band containing the highest concentration of climbs at the park.
 This may or may not be a good thing, depending on how many people you like around you when you climb.
 The area undoubtedly contains some of the finest climbs at the Lake, and the climbs are generally long (some over 100 feet) and exposed.
 You are apt to find that no matter how early you've come to climb that famous route someone else has already claimed it.
 But rest assured, there are plenty of other classics to choose from in the event you arrived a little too late.
 You'd be crazy to avoid the area solely because of the crowds.
 This is, after all, the most popular climbing area at the park for a reason.

-D'Arcy's Buttress (Cemetary Wall to Darkness at Noon)
+(Cemetary Wall to Darkness at Noon) Pedestal Buttress

 (incl.
-Sometime, Campus Wall) (Sometime Right Side to Lethe)
+Sometime, Campus Wall) (Sometime Right Side to Lethe) Gill's Buttress

 (incl.
-Mouse Wall) (The Rack to Hypoglycemia)
+Mouse Wall) (The Rack to Hypoglycemia) Many Pines

 (Buttress (incl.
-Peter's, Flatus) (Anemia to Algae)
+Peter's, Flatus) (Anemia to Algae) V8 Tower

 (incl.
-Minus Wall) (Lichen to Roofus)
+Minus Wall) (Lichen to Roofus) Bill's Buttress

-(Out of the Woods to Hirsute)
+(Out of the Woods to Hirsute) Bedroom Wall